 - EPS files can be reduced or enlarged.

-- JPG files can only be reduced.
-Enlarging a JPG file will result in a poor quality image.
+- PNG files can only be reduced.
+Enlarging a PNG file will result in a poor quality image.

 - Never attempt to re-create the words "De Anza College" with a desktop computer’s limited font capabilities.